 • • • •

-And the possibility that the Mark can be concealed is the only circumstance under which I could accept the multiple statements that Voldemort enlists followers who are still in school, and living in a dormitory.
+And the possibility that the Mark can be concealed is the only circumstance under which I could accept the wide belief that Voldemort enlists followers who are still in school, and living in a dormitory.
 And at that I still resist it.

 Rowling supplies us with no good reason why he ever should do so (apart from taking advantage of adolescents’ eternal determination to believe they are the hub of the universe).
 I don’t suppose she ever bothered to think the matter through.

 Voldemort grew up in an orphanage, and he attended Hogwarts, himself.
 He knows how little privacy someone living in a dormitory is likely to have.
 One cannot readily believe that he would physically mark followers who are exposed to that level of risk of discovery.
 Unless the Mark can be concealed by the wearer.

 It would be far simpler in any case for him to merely wait out the necessary time for them to be finished with school and have that particular risk past.

 Or at least wait until they have acquired Apparation licenses!
 Which they won’t legally be able to do until the age of 17.
 The Dark Mark is a summoning device.
 Why mark someone who cannot obey the summons?